alba1735/tRNAgraph/docs/data_structure.md

 - `sample_cluster_umap`: UMAP coordinates (n_samples x 2).
 - `group_cluster_umap`: Centroid UMAP coordinates for sample groups.
 - `cluster_runinfo`: Parameters used for the clustering run (neighbors, metrics, etc.).
+- `adata.obsp['sample_umap_connectivities']`: the sample-level pass's UMAP fuzzy-simplicial-set neighbor graph, sparse and sized `[n_obs, n_obs]`.
+Computed over a subset of samples (excluding those below `--readcutoff` and the `'Und'` amino-acid filter) and reindexed to the full object shape — rows/columns for excluded samples have all-zero connectivity.
+There is no group-level analog: the group-level clustering pass first collapses rows via a `trna`×`group` groupby, so its "observations" are a different axis than the top-level object's `trna`×`sample` obs and can't be expressed as an `[n_obs, n_obs]` matrix against it — group-level clustering stays `uns`-based only.

 ### Aggregate Counts